isomerpages/mccy-ncov/pages/community-efforts.md

 Visit <a href="www.giving.sg">Giving.SG</a> for more information on how you can help in our fight together.

-### Contribute Masks
+### Contribute Resources

-You can go to <a href="www.contribute.sg">Contribute.SG</a> to contribute masks to those who need it.
+You can go to either <a href="www.contribute.sg">Contribute.SG</a> or <a href="www.better.sg/maskgoshare">Better.SG</a> if you have masks to share

 ### Starting your own effort?
 Share it with us.

-Share your ideas <a href="https://form.gov.sg/#!/5e3b868988573300116ca38a">here!</a>
+Share your ideas <a href="https://form.gov.sg/#!/5e3b868988573300116ca38a">here</a>!

 ### Here are some things Singaporeans have done!

-- Give to community efforts
+-
-- Volunteer and donation drives on Giving.sg.
-Link to G.sg ncov campaign page, bekind
+- Link to G.sg ncov campaign page, bekind
 - Ground up efforts
-- Maskgoshare
-- Contribute.sg
+- Masksharewhere
 - Goodhood
 - Stand up for our SG